agungramananda/Point-of-Sales-Hapi.js/README.md

 ## Flows

-Here are the flow of the api:
+Here are the flow of the API : https://www.figma.com/board/5prAeIQdNRJGFEl0UwZF3F/Api-Flow?node-id=0-1&node-type=canvas&t=WWuPoswuOZmvxG4l-0

+## Documentation

+Here are the documentation of the API : https://documenter.getpostman.com/view/31686580/2sAXxMesyK

 ## Contributing